 Also, the manufacturer suggests that the vaccine is only effective in reducing symptoms for up to nine months.
 So, if you decide to get a vaccine for your pup this year, we recommend doing it now, so that it will last through our active seasons here on the central coast.

-Remember, avoidance is the number one way to reduce a snake bite so check out our spring rattlesnake avoidance class information below!
+Remember, avoidance is the number one way to reduce a snake bite so check out our summer rattlesnake avoidance class information below!

 If your pet spends lots of time outdoors or accompanies you on hikes and other adventures, we strongly encourage you to keep their rattlesnake vaccine current!
 You can request an appointment online or just give us a call at (805) 357-9411.